Azure Files scalability and performance targets

 |Throughput (ingress + egress) for ZRS

-1 General-purpose version 2 storage accounts support higher capacity limits and higher limits for ingress by request.
+1 With a quota increase, you can create up to 500 storage accounts with standard endpoints per region.
+For more information, see Increase Azure Storage account quotas.
+2 General-purpose version 2 storage accounts support higher capacity limits and higher limits for ingress by request.
 To request an increase in account limits, contact Azure Support.

 Azure file share scale targets